 PATH variable in your OS.
 (This will let you invoke Maven using

 The rest of the tutorial assumes that Maven is on your

 PATH, but you can also just type the full path.

-This prints some diagnostic output, including the versions of Java and Maven, and which Java installation was found by Maven.
-This should indicate a 1.8 version of Java, and list the path to the JDK.
-If either of these is not the case, see Troubleshooting.
+This command prints some diagnostic output, including the versions of Java and Maven, and which Java installation was found by Maven.
+It should indicate a 1.8 version of Java, and list the path to the JDK.
+If you don’t see this information, see Troubleshooting.